pycurl/pycurl/doc/unicode.rst

 =======

 Under Python 2, (binary) string and Unicode types are interchangeable.
-PycURL will pass whatever strings is given verbatim to libcurl.
+PycURL will pass whatever strings it is given verbatim to libcurl.
 When dealing with Unicode data, this typically means things like HTTP request bodies should be encoded to utf-8 before passing them to PycURL.
 Similarly it is on the application to decode HTTP response bodies, if